Geodesic Growth of some 3-dimensional RACGs: Definitions and notation

-In this paper we will consider graphs which does not contain tetrahedrons (or 4-cliques).
-Under this condition, a graph is link-regular if there are numbers $l$ and $q$ such that the graph is $l$-regular (there are $l$ edges meeting at any vertex), and any edge is contained in $q$ triangles (or $q$ 3-cliques).
+In this paper we will consider graphs which do not contain tetrahedrons.
+Under this condition, a graph is link-regular if there are numbers $l$ and $q$ such that the graph is $l$-regular (there are $l$ edges meeting at any vertex), and any edge is contained in $q$ triangles.

 We recall the main theorem of \cite{antolin2013geodesic}.
 Remember that the $f$-polynomial associated to $\Gamma$ is the polynomial